VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/notifications.md

 An application can have two types of notifications:

-* Toasts (push).
+* Toasts (push notifications).
 They are used for short notifications, such as new push notification or result of some action.
-* A list of notifications in the top bar menu (dropdown).
+* A list of notifications in the top bar menu (dropdown lists).
 It is used to display detailed notifications with their name, time, and description e.g. status of long running tasks.

 To start working with push notifications, import `useNotifications` composable from @vc-shell/framework.

 `useNotifications` has one argument `notifyType?: string | string[]`, which is an identifier for the type of notifications displayed in a particular module.

-## Toasts (push)
+## Toasts

 To display notifications as a toast, there is a notification method imported from @vc-shell/framework.